finagle/finch/README.md

 A `FutureRequestReader` has return type `Future[A]` so it might be simply used as an additional monad-transformation in a top-level for-comprehension statement.
 This is dramatically useful when a service should fetch some params from a request before doing a real job (and not doing it at all if some of the params are not found/not valid).

-There are three common implementations of a `FutureRequestReader`:
+There are four common implementations of a `FutureRequestReader`:
+* `io.finch.request.ConstFutureParam` - fetches a const param
 * `io.finch.request.RequiredParam` - fetches required params within specified type
 * `io.finch.request.OptionalParam` - fetches optional params
 * `io.finch.request.ValidationRule` - fails if given predicate is false